radview/webload-documentation/docs/javascript/actions_objects_functions.md

 **Description**

 The wlHttp object stores configuration information for immediate user activities, including properties defining expected dialog boxes, verification test selections, and dynamic state management.
-Many of these properties are duplicated in the wlGlobals (see [*w*](#_bookmark460)[*lGlobals (object)* ](#_bookmark460)on page [313](#_bookmark460)), which contains the default global configuration settings for browser actions, and in the wlLocals (see [*wlLocals (object)*](#_bookmark470)on page [319](#_bookmark469)), which contains the local configuration settings for browser actions.
+Many of these properties are duplicated in the wlGlobals (see [*w*](#_bookmark460)[*lGlobals (object)* ](#_bookmark460)), which contains the default global configuration settings for browser actions, and in the wlLocals (see [*wlLocals (object)*](#_bookmark470)), which contains the local configuration settings for browser actions.
 To understand how there could potentially be three different settings for a single configuration property, see the *WebLOAD Scripting Guide*.
 The wlHttp object also contains the methods that implement the user activities saved during the WebLOAD Recorder recording session.
 User activities may be recreated through one of two approaches: the high-level User Action mode or the low-level HTTP Protocol mode.
 Methods for each of these testing modes are included in the wlHttp object.

 **Properties and Methods**